alexcrea/CustomAnvil/README.md

 Here is a list of supported plugins with support status:
 - [Enchantment²](https://www.spigotmc.org/resources/enchants-squared-the-enchantsplus-rewrite-custom-enchantments-that-act-like-vanilla-ones.86747/):
-Officially supported but still experimental.
+Officially supported by Custom Anvil but still experimental.
 Automatic configuration.
 - [EcoEnchant](https://www.spigotmc.org/resources/50-sale-%E2%8C%9B-ecoenchants-%E2%AD%95-250-enchantments-%E2%9C%85-create-custom-enchants-%E2%9C%A8-essentials-cmi-support.79573/):
-Officially supported but still experimental.
+Officially supported by Custom Anvil but still experimental.
 Need a server restart to add newly added enchantment.
-Automatic configuration on restart.
+Use EcoEnchant restriction system by default.​

 If you like Custom Anvil to support a specific custom enchantment plugin.
-You can ask, but please note implementing compatibility will be considered as low priority as I work for the plugin on my free time for free. \
+You can ask, but please note implementing compatibility will be considered as low priority as I work for the plugin on my free time for free.

-For custom enchantment plugin developers:
+### For custom enchantment plugin developers
-If you like to make your plugin compatible with Custom Anvil I recommend reaching out to me as there is currently no documentation.
+For information about the API, please refer to [the Wiki](https://github.com/alexcrea/CustomAnvil/wiki) \
+(Please note that the wiki is currently incomplete)​

 ---

 ### Default Plugin's Configurations
 For 1.18 to 1.20.6 use the [1.18 configurations](https://github.com/alexcrea/CustomAnvil/tree/master/defaultconfigs/1.18)\